datatrail-jhu/12_package/manuscript/04_testing.md

 ### Test Errors

 So far we've only demonstrated what it looks like when a test passes.
 But, what happens if a unit test fails?
-For example, what if into that last test, I had mispecified what font to expect, calling for "sans" in the plot but then testing for "serif"
+For example, what if into that last test, I had misspecified what font to expect, calling for "sans" in the plot but then testing for "serif"

 {format: png}
 ![Errors in testing](https://docs.google.com/presentation/d/18fovc8dhIbVwNSz9sGyEtZwi4DTUI2jqtZ3ib9tay9g/export/png?id=18fovc8dhIbVwNSz9sGyEtZwi4DTUI2jqtZ3ib9tay9g&pageid=g5d432a4243_0_79)